 Conventional energy and primary resources account for a large portion of Calgary’s GDP but both renewable energy and clean technology are fast growing contributors to the energy sector.
 The Province of Alberta has procured the cheapest wind power in Canada due to the abundance and quality of the renewable energy resource as well as the strong technical knowledge of the province’s renewable energy companies.
 The largest solar farm in Canada is under development south of Alberta, and once built will power 100,000 homes with 400 MW of power from 2.5 million photovoltaic solar panels.

 Calgary energy entrepreneurs are advancing technology in areas from hydraulic fracturing, thermal oil sands production and pipeline integrity to carbon capture and utilization as well as smart grid and energy storage solutions.
 Digital transformation is quickly becoming the largest driver of new solutions and technology investments by energy companies.
 It is forecasted that Calgary’s energy sector will spend $1.9 billion on digital transformation from 2019 to 2022, the most of any sector in the city.
 This forms part of more than $7.5 billion forecasted to be spent by Calgary businesses on digital transformation from 2019 to 2022, representing a compound annual growth rate of 20%.

-While it continues to be a major centre for the global energy industry, the rapidly expanding economy has diversified far beyond this traditional strength.
-Transportation and Logistics, Information and Communication Technology, Financial and Business services, Film and Tourism are industries contributing to the city’s significant economic growth and to its international reputation for innovation.
+While Calgary continues to be a major centre for the global energy industry, the expanding economy has diversified far beyond this traditional strength.
+Agribusiness, creative industries, aerospace and logistics and life sciences are industries contributing to the city’s economic growth and to its international reputation for innovation.